CellProfiler/tutorials/internal_use/docs/source/UnmixColorsTutorial/UnmixColorsTutorial.md

 ## **Materials necessary for this exercise:**

 - Histopathological image of parathyroid adenoma.
-Hematoxylin and eosin : stain in a slide.
+Hematoxylin and eosin: stain in a slide.

 **Example 1:** Parathyroid Adenoma
 <br>